 Many things in life are simple to describe, yet difficult to understand.
 One such obvious fact is that if one consumes more calories than one expends, this will eventually lead to weight gain and, ultimately, overweight and obesity.
 But what causes the excess in consumption that has propelled the surge in obesity in the past decades?

-Intuitively, it is tempting to assume that overeating is driven by a greater pleasure derived from eating.
+Intuitively, it is tempting to assume that overeating is driven by greater pleasure derived from eating.
 To examine the cause for overindulgence, we often present food cues and track how the brain evaluates them.
 Such cues range from pictures of palatable food to simple geometric shapes predicting the delivery of chocolate milkshake in the scanner.
 In line with the “reward surfeit” idea, many studies have observed an increased response to food cues in the brain’s reward circuit in overweight and obese individuals.
 This is then interpreted as an increased desire elicited by the prospect of food.

 What’s in a milkshake?
 It depends on what you expect

 But here’s the kicker.
 Many studies have also looked at the brain response to drops of milkshake in the same regions of the brain and most of them have pointed to a reduced signal to the delivery of the milkshake in overweight and obese compared to healthy weight individuals.
 Accordingly, the reduced reward signal has been interpreted as an indication of reduced pleasure derived from eating.
 But why should we run the risk of overeating if eating leads to less pleasure?
 The “reward deficit” theory poses that we eat until we feel gratified.
-Now, if 100 kcal worth of food give you less pleasure, you might eat until you hit the same intended level of gratification, thereby exceeding the energy you expend.
+Now, if 100 kcal worth of food gives you less pleasure, you might eat until you hit the same intended level of gratification, thereby exceeding the energy you expend.

 At first glance, these competing ideas seem to be contradictory.
 However, food cues and eating are by no means independent.
 For example, expectations play a key role in shaping the evaluation of a reward.
 Imagine that you bring home a delicious cookie for your significant other.
 If the cookie was unexpected, this will lead to a positive surprise—a reward prediction error.
 Similarly, if the cookie is much tastier than expected, this will lead to a prediction error.
 These prediction errors are then used to adjust our future expectations.
 Now, imagine that you bring home the same kind of awesome cookie every day: at some point, your significant other will expect to get the cookie.
 As surprise will cease over time, there will be no prediction error anymore.
 Also, if you bring home only the expected cookie for your anniversary, you may fail to meet the expectations altogether.
-This will then lead to a negative surprise and a corresponding prediction error, but I’ll spare you the details how this may pan out.
+This will then lead to a negative surprise and a corresponding prediction error, but I’ll spare you the details of how this may pan out.

 Reward signals mix value and surprise

 So how could expectations explain the divergent results on food reward in obesity?
-While most studies on food cues do not instantly deliver food inside the scanner, the majority of studies that does deliver food uses cues to indicate that the reward will be coming soon.
-Thus, when participants see the cue, they’ll have an idea what to expect.
+While most studies on food cues do not instantly deliver food inside the scanner, the majority of studies that do deliver food uses cues to indicate that the reward will be coming soon.
+Thus, when participants see the cue, they’ll have an idea of what to expect.
 This expectancy shapes the evaluation of the food that is later being consumed.
 Intriguingly, basically the same regions in the reward circuit that represent value are also involved in computing violations of expected value.
 Recall the cookie example: expectations can push the evaluation of the cookie in a positive or a negative direction.
 Still, it seems silly to conclude that this might push the pleasure you’d derive from eating the same delicious cookie straight to a dislike because you expected more.